 This magnum from Leeuwin estate Cab art series is a garnet in colour with the rims showing alight orange tinge showing the ripening of the wine.
 This seven year old vintage is “a point” in terms of ripening.
 Definitely not a Bordeaux style can but more of a Connewarre style Cab exhibits red cherry, raspberry and leather notes.
 In terms of length, 40-50 sec finish.
 Pairs beautifully with lamb (big green egg) roast.
 Beautiful! — 4 months ago

 Beautiful Pecorino from Abruzzo.
 Light & easy to enjoy with plenty of floral notes with some mild tropical fruit on the palate.
 Love this live version of this once in a lifetime collaboration as well.
-Seems like Vega & Chilton we’re loving every minute of this. — a month ago
+Seems like Vega & Chilton we’re loving every minute of this. — 4 months ago

 It's time for some #MerlotThursday.
 Here is a fruit forward Merlot from Bordeaux.